-When using any of these functions, you must include the <stdio.h> standard header before mpfr.h, to allow mpfr.h to define prototypes for these functions.
+When using a function that takes a FILE argument, you must include the <stdio.h> standard header before mpfr.h, to allow mpfr.h to define prototypes for these functions.

 Output op on stream stream, as a string of digits in base base, rounded in the direction rnd.
 The base may vary from 2 to 62.
 Print n significant digits exactly, or if n is 0, enough digits so that op can be read back exactly (see mpfr_get_str).